kouhin/channel-rpc/README.md

 - **Strongly Typed**: Leverages TypeScript to ensure type safety in your communications.
 - **Secure**: Channels can only communicate with windows or iframes having the same `channelId`, and optionally validate the source origin.
 - **Controlled Communication**: Utilize the `start()` and `stop()` methods to manage when the server accepts messages.
+- **Error Handling**: Error responses from `client.stub` conform to the JSON-RPC standard, including well-defined error codes and messages.

 ## Installation